dportik/dadi_pipeline/README.md

 ### **Publications** <a name="PUBS"></a>

-The following is a running list of publications that have used this demographic modeling workflow (dadi_pipeline):
+The following is a running list of publications that have used the *dadi_pipeline* demographic modeling workflow:

 #### Pre-Prints

 + Kioukis, A., Michalopoulou, V.A., Briers, L., Pirintsos, S., Studholme, D.J., Pavlidis, P., and P.F.
-Sarris.
-Draft Genome Sequence and intraspecific diversification of the wild crop relative *Brassica cretica* Lam. using demographic model selection. ***bioRxiv***. *https://doi.org/10.1101/521138*
+Sarris. **2019**.
+Draft genome sequence and intraspecific diversification of the wild crop relative *Brassica cretica* Lam. using demographic model selection. ***bioRxiv***. *https://doi.org/10.1101/521138*

 + Salle, G., Doyle, S.R., Cabaret, J., Berriman, M., Holroyd, N., and J.A.
 Cotton. **2019**.
 The global diversity of the major parasitic nematode *Haemonchus contortus* is shaped by human intervention and climate. ***bioRxiv***. *https://doi.org/10.1101/450692*